janekx21/BrickIt/README.md

 - level unlock
 	- animation
 	- or msg
+- gameplay
+	- change multihitblock, so that you can adjust hitnumber and show hits left on block in number (max 9 or F)
 - tutorial for hands | thumbs
 	- choose or skip
 	- not bound to first levels // or bound to?